 Key Contributions

-- Empirical evidence of coordinated pro-government activity on Telegram, a platform underrepresented in coordination research relative to Western mainstream social media.
+• Provides empirical evidence of coordinated pro-government activity on Telegram, a platform far less studied than Western mainstream social media.

 Methods

-- Collection of messages from pro-government Telegram channels in Russia and Belarus.
+• Analysis of pro-government Telegram channels operating across Russia and Belarus.

 Findings